REPORTER FILE PHOTO | New legislation is afoot to protect pets from unnecessary piercings and taggings.

 The Shelter Island Zoning Board of Appeals has a message for applicants: Not only tell us what your project will look like when it’s completed, but also the process involved to achieve your goal.
 Fail to do that and you’re likely to get a stop work order and be further delayed until the project can be reviewed again. (more…)

-AMBROSE CLANCY PHOTO | The Town Board met in work session Tuesday to discuss a draft irrigation law and putting the brakes on large scale house construction.
-From left, Councilman Paul Shepherd, Supervisor Jim Dougherty and Councilman Peter Reich.
-Not shown are Councilwoman Chris Lewis and Councilman Ed Brown.
+AMBROSE CLANCY PHOTO | The Town Board met in work session Tuesday.
+From left, Councilwoman Chris Lewis, Councilman Paul Shepherd, Supervisor Jim Dougherty, Councilman Peter Reich and Councilman Ed Brown.